OrangeTux/orangetux.nl/content/post/writing_a_spi_driver_mcp3008_in_go.md

 [golang.org/x/exp/io/spi][go_spi] package.
 In this post I'll show how to read analog values using the [MCP3008][mcp3008] over SPI.
 The MCP3008 is an Analog Digital Converter (ADC) with 8 analog input channels.
-It has a resolution of 10 bits which means it can read values up to `2^10 = 1024`.
+It has a resolution of 10 bits which means it can read up to `2^10 = 1024` different values.

 ## SPI
 Serial Periphiral Interface (SPI) is a master-slave protocol and it's used a lot for communications between chips in embedded systems.
 One master can communicate with one or more slaves.

-SPI is a so-called four-wire procotol because it requires (at least) 4 wires:
+SPI is a so-called four-wire procotol because it requires 4 wires:

-* Serial Clock (SLCK)
+* Serial Clock (SLCK or SCK)
 * Master Input Slave Output (MISO)
 * Master Output Slave Input (MOSI)
 * Slave Select (SS)

 The master controls the SLCK line.
 One bit of data is shifted on every pulse on the SLCK line.
 The MISO line is used to transfer data from the client to the master and the MOSI line is used to transfer data the other way around.
 SPI is a synchronous protocol, so for every byte you write on the MOSI line, you read 1 byte from the MISO line.
 The SS line is used to select a slave.
 A slave only communicates if it's SS line is pulled low.

+{{<figure src="/img/spi.png">}}

 For more information about SPI read the [Linux kernel documentation][kernel] about this topic.
-I found another great article on [Sparkfun][sparkfun].
+The image above comes from this great article about SPI from [Sparkfun][sparkfun].

 ## Open device
 Note that to interact with SPI devices from userspace the [spidev][spidev]